Discipline in middle school or high school

 • Temporary exclusion from establishment for up to 8 days

-• Final exclusion from establishment
+• Permanent exclusion from the establishment.

 FYI